shelfio/jest-mongodb/readme.md

 Cache MongoDB binary in CI by putting this folder to the list of cached paths: `./node_modules/.cache/mongodb-memory-server/mongodb-binaries`

+You can enable debug logs by setting environment variable `DEBUG=jest-mongodb:*`

 ## See Also

 - [jest-dynamodb](https://github.com/shelfio/jest-dynamodb)